AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Acknowledgements

 - I would like to thank my son for being a legend and inspiring me to make this project.
-I hope al clients are as cool as you also like to thank my mentor Narender Singh for his guidance and suggestions, I would also like to thank my class mate Daisy Mc Girr for helping troubleshoot some problems with me.
+I hope all clients are as cool as you also like to thank my mentor Narender Singh for his guidance and suggestions, I would also like to thank my class mate Daisy Mc Girr for helping troubleshoot some problems with me.